equill/netdescribe/README.md

 Distributed under the Apache 2.0 license.
 Use it as you will, but constructive feedback and well-formatted pull-requests are welcome.

-Developed and tested on Ubuntu Linux; bug reports about misbehaviour on other platforms are welcome.
+Developed and tested on Python37 on Nixos (Linux); bug reports about misbehaviour on other platforms are welcome.

 # Usage